WhoiisThisGuy/AstarPacMan/README.md

 I used the original Pacman textures, some of them I draw it by myself using pixeldraw online.
 I got the original sounds from youtube.
 Every file that I used for the project sounds, textures, fonts are published.

+Youtube video about the game: https://www.youtube.com/watch?v=cMhmSmINeR0

-I hope you enjoy it,
+Hope you enjoy it,
 have fun.

 @Near